 - b.
-Permanent Part-Time Employees An employee employed on a permanent part-time basis four (4) hours or more per day shall be entitled to four (4) part-days of sick leave as of the first day of permanent employment of each appointive year, and shall thereafter earn one (1) part-day of sick leave at the end of each calendar month; provided the employee has been on duty or compensable leave a minimum of eleven (11) days within the month; and provided further, that the employee shall be entitled to earn no more than one (1) part-day of sick leave times the number of months of employment during the year of employment.
-Sick leave shall not be used prior to the time it is earned and credited to an employee.
+Permanent Part-Time Employees An employee employed on a permanent part-time basis four (4) hours or more per day shall be entitled to four (4) part-days of sick leave as of the first day of permanent employment of each appointive year, and shall thereafter earn one (1) part-day of sick leave at the end of each calendar month; provided the employee has been on duty or compensable leave a minimum of eleven (11) days within the month; and provided further, that the employee shall be entitled to earn no more than one (1) part-day of sick leave times the number of months of employment during the year of employee.
 An employee whose duty day basis changes shall have his/her sick leave balance as a permanent part-time employee converted at the rate of two (2) part days of sick leave to one (1) full day of sick leave.
 The same principle applies to a permanent full-time employee whose duty day credited sick leave at the time of change is one (1) full day of credited sick leave to two (2) part-days of sick leave. - c.
 Method of Accumulation: Sick leave shall be cumulative from year to year, and there shall be no limit on the number of days of sick leave an employee may accrue. - d.
 Credit for Out-Of-County Sick Leave: Employees shall be entitled to transfer sick leave credit from other Florida school systems and state agencies, which are participants in any of the Florida Retirement Systems.
-An employee returning to the system after a leave of absence or resignation shall be entitled to the accrued balance credited at time of such leave or resignation. - Employees who work eleven or more days in the summer school program shall earn one (1) day of sick leave.
+An employee returning to the system after a leave of absence or resignation shall be entitled to the accrued balance credited at time of such leave or resignation. - e.
+Employees who work eleven or more days in the summer school program shall earn one (1) day of sick leave.
 This provision applies to all employees who work in the summer school program. - f.
+An employee is entitled to use sick leave when he/she must be absent from work for purposes related to the birth of his/her child or the placement of a child with him/her through fostering or adoption.
+The entitlement is in place for up to six (6) weeks after the birth or placement of the child. - g.
 Verification of Illness: The Superintendent may require a doctor's statement of verification of illness of greater than three (3) days, or whenever an employee is absent the day before or after a holiday or vacation period.
 When misuse of sick leave is suspected, the Superintendent may investigate and require verification of illness. - 2.
 Personal Leave six (6) days paid leave shall be allowed for personal reasons each year to be charged against accrued sick leave, provided that such leave be noncumulative. - a.
 Except in extenuating circumstances, employees shall request leave for personal reasons forty-eight (48) hours in advance to the Principal.